facebookresearch/EgocentricUserAdaptation/README.md

 # Matthias Continual Learning Benchmark Project

+How to do gridsearch?
+In .sh script pass CFG attributes that are being gridsearched over.
+In Python main script these are then also added in the output path.

+The possible gridvalues are defined in the bashscript, and indexed as an array.

+We have to run jobs separately anyway with the nodes..

+Pass timestamp in shell script instead of python, as in clusters/scheduling it gives the timestamp it was launched in queue, not timestamp popped (which may have arbitrary order).

 TODO: Check pretrain not running validation all the time, and how much data?
 Maybe we should use our train usersplit?

 TODO: Ego4d dataset is Iterable dataset or not?
 Even if iterable stil have to define len, which is hard to measure.